Seasonal Decorating with Winter Colors

 Get Resourceful with Classic Red Colors

 As the seasons change, the red decor from your fall palette can lend a nostalgic feel to your winter layout.
-Deck the halls with cardinal red mirrors and red rugs to warm up your palette with a vibrant burst of color.
+Deck the halls with cardinal red mirrors and red wall decor to warm up your palette with a vibrant burst of color.
 Place a merlot accent cabinet in your foyer or put a twist on this classic holiday hue with vases and side chairs in elegant shades of burgundy.

 Beyond Classic Red and Green